Bouvet Island: Recent history

-The Vela incident took place on 22 September 1979, on or above the sea between Bouvetøya and Prince Edward Islands, when the American Vela Hotel satellite 6911 registered an unexplained double flash.
-This observation has been variously interpreted as a meteor, or instrumentation glitch, but most independent assessments conclude it was an undeclared joint nuclear test carried out by South Africa and Israel.
+The Vela incident took place on 22 September 1979, on or above the sea between Bouvetøya and the Prince Edward Islands, when the American Vela Hotel satellite 6911 registered an unexplained double flash.
+This observation has been variously interpreted as a meteor, or an instrumentation glitch, but most independent assessments conclude it was an undeclared joint nuclear test carried out by South Africa and Israel.